reside-ic/reside-ic.github.io/content/articles/pull-requests.md

 1. Check through the diff to make sure that it seems sensible
 1. Comment directly into the PR on any points of oddness that require explanation additional to code comments
 1. Split the PR into multiple smaller PRs if it is too large
-1. Choose a reviewer and assign them on github
+1. Choose a reviewer and assign them on github (based on current or desired familiarity with language and codebase) - if necessary assign multiple reviewers if you need different people to look at different aspects.
 1. Update YouTrack, if the project uses it
    - Copy the PR URL as a comment
    - Set yourself as `Implementer`